devzonetech/react-progress-meter/README.md

 ## Usage
 You must update periodically the value of "currentProgress" prop to show the progress of your process.
-Width of ReactProgressMeter component (width 100%) in your application will be the width of the wrapper element.

 ```jsx
 import ReactProgressMeter from 'react-progress-meter'